hnjm/sharp-chat/Protocol-draft.md

 ### Packet `1`: Join/Auth
 While authenticated this packet indicates that a new user has joined the server/channel.
 Before authentication this packet serves as a response to client packet `1`: Authentication.

+This packet behaves differently between version 1 and 2: In version 1 this packet is only sent to the channel that the user is about to join, in version 2 this packet is sent server wide.

 #### Successful authentication response
 Informs the client that authentication has succeeded.